davisuga/cv/README.md

 **Software Developer**
  ~ Alpha Lumen
- ~ São Paulo, SP, Brazil, 10/2019 - 03/2021
+ ~ São Paulo, SP, Brazil, 06/2019 - 03/2021

-- Conceptualized and developed the "Compartilhe" app using Parse in the backend and React Native
+- Transitioned from volunteer to full-time developer after demonstrating exceptional mobile development skills, conceptualizing and developing the complete "Compartilhe" mobile application using React Native.
-- Implemented state management with a focus on immutability, single source of truth, and reactive programming using React and Redux
+- Implemented state management using concepts of immutability, single source of truth, and reactive programming with React and Redux.
-- Developed the "Alpha EdTech" learning platform using React, responsive CSS, Context API, JWT, and a custom design system
+- Worked on a learning platform called "Alpha EdTech" using React, responsive CSS, Context API, JWT, and a custom design system.

+**Software Developer & InfoSec Analyst**
+ ~ Root Security
+ ~ São José dos Campos, SP, Brazil, 01/2017 - 11/2019

+- Deployed a Capture The Flag (CTF) platform to a Virtual Machine (VM) at Root Security, providing a practical, hands-on platform for security skills enhancement.
+- Contributed to the development of a security course at Root Security, enhancing the educational content and improving the learning experience for users.
+- Assisted in the creation of the Root Security website, improving online presence and accessibility for clients and users.

 ## Education